rameshvoltella/SpeedometerComposeView/README.md

 ## USAGE

-This just a sample you can use however you want based on the argument sheet
+This just a sample you can use however you want based on the Parameters sheet below

 ```kotlin
 SpeedometerComposeView(